Recording Tips · June 2, 2026 · 3 min read

 Looking for a recording studio in Atlanta?

 Ocean Blue checks every box on this list: a treated room, pro gear, experienced engineers, transparent rates from $45/hour, late hours seven days a week, and recording, mixing, mastering, and production under one roof in Decatur, GA.
+The studio is an easy drive for artists coming from across the metro, including those convenient for Downtown Atlanta.
 Call or text (213) 733-7788 or see our rates.

 Think Ocean Blue is your room?
 Book a session in Decatur, GA.